 In speaking with legal and law enforcement authorities, I discovered that Facebook’s user agreement is ironclad.
 You lose all rights to your data and name even if you have a registered corporation and trade name.
 So, they can do with it as they or the hackers see fit to do with it.
 They say Facebook has become toxic, infiltrated by con artists and hackers.

 Suppose you want to sue Facebook for allowing hackers to use your company assets, trade, and business name to market their products.
 Facebook uses the activities of hackers to its advantage.

 Facebook is a hacker’s paradise.
-Evidently, you can purchase software scripts on the dark web for less than $100 that allow hackers to mimic your browser activity and log into Facebook or Meta accounts.
-The holes in their systems could be corrected to safeguard the information of its customers.
+Evidently, you can purchase software scripts on the dark web for less than $100 that allow hackers to mimic your browser activity and log in to Facebook or Meta accounts.
+FB could correct the holes in its systems to safeguard its customers’ information.

 Two-factor authentication is standard now for most companies.
 Emails to confirm approval of authority to access sensitive financial accounts.
 No other modern company would allow such holes in their systems.
 Facebook doesn’t seem interested in employing these security measures.

 They have companies for their various add-on programs, functions, and games supplied by vendors, which creates more holes in their system.
 These applications and functions are candy used to entice people to sign up, unaware they are the commodity.